bodoni/truetype/README.md

 # TrueType [![Package][package-img]][package-url] [![Documentation][documentation-img]][documentation-url] [![Build][build-img]][build-url]

-The package provides a parser for TrueType fonts.
+The package provides a builder and parser of TrueType fonts.
 It is recommended to use a higher-level parser called [`opentype`][opentype], which internally relies on this package.

 ## Contribution